m3dwards/tips/spacemacs.md

 za toggle code folding (expands and contracts code blocks)

-<C-h k C-k> will show what keys are bound to.
+`<C-h k C-k>` will show what keys are bound to.
 In this case what CTRL-K is bound to.

+SPC j j followed by some text to jump to